 Before you know it, your teen will have a sizeable savings account to take to college with them.
 By showing them budgeting techniques, making them responsible for their own expenses, and giving them tips to increase income, your teen will be much wiser about their money.
 The more they learn to save while they’re young, the less likely they are to run into financial problems down the road, giving them more freedom to enjoy college life.

-Use our Scholarship Search tool with your teen to find money to put toward college.
+Plan a day to sit down and use our Scholarship Search tool with your teen to find money to put toward college.